-- New coffeemakers will be installed on the five original trainsets beginning this month, January 2015.
+- In 2015, new coffeemakers were installed on the five original trainsets.

-- WSDOT, Amtrak, and Talgo upgraded the Bistro and Lounge cars and the Wi-Fi system in 2013.
+- WSDOT, Amtrak, and Talgo upgraded the Bistro and Lounge cars.

 - View photos of a trainset with upgraded Bistro and Lounge cars.